 Fourteen years after that first read, I’m a mother myself and a bit less horrified by sex, so I feel much better placed to go back to Emecheta’s work.
 I like to think that I now have a good understanding – perhaps better than I would like – of some of the deep disappointment and unmet expectations that coloured Nnu Ego’s life.

 Through Nnu Ego’s character, Emecheta complicated the common narrative of motherhood as a beatific experience that is its own reward.
 It was a revolutionary thing for a Nigerian woman in the 1970s to dare to imagine herself worthy to write for the world to read.
-It was even more revolutionary for her writing to say, without shame or shyness, that motherhood – nay, children are a gift, and that gift can also be a burden
+It was even more revolutionary for her writing to say, without shame or shyness, that motherhood – nay, children are a gift, and that gift can also be a burden.

-In the and English societies that Emecheta had to navigate as a woman, writer, mother, and wife (for a time), a (black) woman’s life was almost invariably expected to be a small, unrewarding thing.
+In the Igbo and English societies that Emecheta had to navigate as a woman, writer, mother, and wife (for a time), a (black) woman’s life was almost invariably expected to be a small, unrewarding thing.
 Emecheta offered her readers an intimate look at how people defined a woman’s existence by her willingness to give herself over to wifeliness and motherhood, even past the point where she has nothing left.

 In conservative societies, a woman will be punished if she strays from the prescribed path.
 But the under-emphasised point Emecheta makes in The Joys of Motherhood – her sixth book – is that a woman can also suffer if she follows the rules.
 Sometimes she suffers because she follows the rules.